Mari Hamada

 Mari Hamada (浜田麻里, Hamada Mari) is a Japanese rock singer and songwriter.
 Having performed in bands since high school, Hamada made her professional debut as a solo act in 1983.
 She quickly became known as the "Queen of Heavy Metal" (ヘヴィメタルの女王, Hevī Metaru no Joō).
-In 2019, Hamada become the first Japanese musician to top the vocalist category of heavy metal magazine Burrn!s readers poll in its 36 year history.
+In 2018, readers and professional musicians voted Hamada the eighth best vocalist in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".
+In 2019, she became the first Japanese musician to top the vocalist category of heavy metal magazine Burrn!s readers poll in its 36 year history.
 (Note: From 1984 to 1986, Burrn! had separate vocalist categories for men and women.
 Hamada topped the female poll all three years, before the categories were combined in 1987.)
 Throughout her career, she has released 25 singles and 23 studio albums.

 Biography

 Early history

 Mari Hamada started singing when she joined a choir at elementary school and participated in recording TV commercial jingles while in junior high.
 While at Musashigaoka High School, she formed a punk rock band called Mari Band.
 During her tenure at Aoyama Gakuin University, Hamada was a backing vocalist for the band Hamachan and the lead vocalist of the all-female rock band Misty Cats; the latter having recorded the demo song "Misty Blue" for the various artists album Kichijōji Yamaha Studio Take-1 Presents: 7th One Way Contest in 1982.